Meur Burnt Mound

 We also discovered the fragmentary remains of earlier phase of the burnt mound.
 This had been almost completely destroyed by the construction of the later structures.
 Radiocarbon dating of the burnt material associated with each phase show that the early one was in use between 1508 to 1660 BC and the later structure from 1297 to 1115 BC.

 The final discovery of the dig was of an even earlier well which was directly beneath the massive base slab of the stone tank.
-It looks like a soil dated to the late Neolithic (2472 to 2299 BC) had developed over this well - so it could be very ancient indeed.
+Seeds found in this well date from 3336 to 3023 BC! the early Neolithic period.
 What is fascinating is that the builders of the burnt mound would certainly have known of the well.
-It's position directly beneath the tank was no accident and must have held some significance to the Bronze Age people who built and used the burnt mound for over 1000 years.
+It's position directly beneath the tank was no accident and must have held some significance to the Bronze Age people who built and used the burnt mound over 1000 years later.

 Analysis of the material recovered from the excavation is now underway and there will certainly be more discoveries yet to come.